Content Map Terms

 Nipple Shields for Breastfeeding Problems

-Nipple shields are devices to help with certain breastfeeding problems.
+Nipple shields are devices that can help with certain breastfeeding problems.
 A nipple shield looks like a little hat with a brim.
-The crown of the hat fits over the nipple, and the brim lies over the areola.
+Many have a cutout area on the brim to allow for more skin-to-skin contact.
+The crown of the hat fits over the nipple, and the brim lies over the dark area around the nipple (areola).
 Most nipple shields are made of a soft, thin, flexible silicone.

 Nipple shields may be helpful for babies who have trouble sucking, such as: